Why Lilacs Are the Perfect Addition to Your Spring Garden

 5. Prune after the blooms are spent

-After the lilacs finish blooming, prune them to remove spent flowers and encourage new growth.
+After they finish blooming, prune lilac bushes to remove spent flowers and encourage new growth.
 Cut back about one-third of the oldest stems each year to maintain shape and promote air circulation.
 For older lilacs that are not blooming well, consider rejuvenation pruning by cutting back one-third of the oldest branches over a period of three years.

 6. Check regularly for pests or disease